gardener/gardener/docs/extensions/managedresources.md

 ## Where can I find more examples and more information how to use `ManagedResource`s?

-Please take a look at the [README.md](https://github.com/gardener/gardener/blob/master/docs/concepts/resource-manager.md).
+Please take a look at the [respective documentation](../docs/concepts/resource-manager.md).